- Latest News: Continental Re appoints Kevin Kiambi Mworia to lead its Kenya subsidiary

 - Latest News: All episodes of the INSURANCE MATTERS podcast from the start.
 Now available on Spotify

-Submissions for the 2023 pan-African (Re)Insurance Journalism Awards are now open.
+Submissions for the 2023 pan-African (Re)Insurance Journalism Awards are now closed.

-The original and longest running award scheme of its kind, the 8th edition of the pan-African (Re)Insurance Journalism Awards is inviting entries from across the continent to be submitted.
+The original and longest running award scheme of its kind, the 8th edition of the pan-African (Re)Insurance Journalism Awards received over 90 entries submitted by journalists from 18 African countries.

 Since its launch in 2015 the awards have been recognising the outstanding work of journalists on re/insurance from across the continent.